bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Just don't believe that.
 It is a propaganda war.
 They're going to try to fight us on the propaganda front.
-And I want to just hammer home how ridiculous this is.
+I want to just hammer home how ridiculous this is.
-Yesterday on Twitter everybody who used the word Memphis in a tweet was banned just and they said oh it was a bug oops we made a mistake.
+Yesterday on Twitter everybody who used the word Memphis in a tweet was banned just and they said it was a bug, we made a mistake.
-Well Guess what was happening in Memphis yesterday?
+Well guess what was happening in Memphis yesterday?
 Yesterday in Memphis, Tennessee, there was a protest against an oil pipeline.
 Oil pipelines, I cannot hammer home enough how irresponsible it is building an oil pipeline right now because we're just at the precipice when renewable energy is going to become so cheap that oil is just going to be uncompetitive because you don't need anybody greasing oil jacks to run a solar array.
 You don't need people shoveling coal to run a solar array.
 Solar is going to beat the crap out of all of this stuff once it reaches the appropriate scale.
-And they're still building these oil pipelines, which are just gonna pollute everywhere.
+And they're still building these oil pipelines, which are just going pollute everywhere.
-And you know these companies are going to walk away from these oil pipelines and just say oh yeah it's not our problem anymore you know you clean it up and they're still building these things even now in 2021 so you know and you have these centralized platforms that are creating these bugs in order to cause people to not be able to talk about and coordinate a protest against an oil pipeline.
+And you know these companies are going to walk away from these oil pipelines and just say yeah it's not our problem anymore, you clean it up and they're still building these things even now in 2021 so you know and you have these centralized platforms that are creating these bugs in order to cause people to not be able to talk about and coordinate a protest against an oil pipeline.

 Speaker 0: 00:28:30

-Yeah, no, but.
-Yeah, no, but
+Yeah.
+Noberta?

 ## Privacy is natural.

-Speaker 2: 00:28:33
+Speaker 3: 00:28:33

-yeah, I wanted to say something, but you guys were touching the topic and then moving away from that and then come back all the time.
+Yeah, I wanted to say something, but you guys were touching the topic and then moving away from that and then come back all the time.
-I wasn't sure, but yeah, it should be the right time that I think you know if there is one thing that I learned from Wasabi and I think this would be this because and this is a very general point on privacy projects because at the beginning you know when I was telling people that this is what I'm going to do I'm going to build Bitcoin privacy wallet and everyone is saying that no you can't do that because governments hate privacy and only criminals work on privacy and things like that.
+I wasn't sure, but yeah, it should be the right time that I think, if there is one thing that I learned from Wasabi and I think this would be this because and this is a very general point on privacy projects because at the beginning you know when I was telling people that this is what I'm going to do I'm going to build Bitcoin privacy wallet and everyone is saying that no you can't do that because governments hate privacy and only criminals work on privacy and things like that.
-And, you know, it's not true at all.
+And, it's not true at all.
 People in government get how important privacy is.
 It's just not their first thought and no one is there to remind them that there are consequences.
-But you know when when you reason with people, they get it.
+But, when when you reason with people, they get it.
-I mean sometimes you just ask them how much money they have and you know you instantly make the point because that question makes them uncomfortable and oh you get privacy.
+I mean sometimes you just ask them how much money they have and, you instantly make the point because that question makes them uncomfortable and oh you get privacy.
-So but the point is that these privacy projects are always started from these anarchist libertarian
+But the point is that these privacy projects are always started from these anarchist libertarian roots.

-Speaker 0: 00:30:08

-roots.

-Speaker 2: 00:30:10

-And I think there is a very counterproductive thing here, is that, you know, this hacker mindset is that you have to be super paranoid about everything, that's one, and added to that is that the libertarian and anarchist thought that, well, if you are working on privacy, then you're going to be thrown down.
+I think there is a very counterproductive thing here, is that, this hacker mindset is that you have to be super paranoid about everything, that's one, and added to that is that the libertarian and anarchist thought that, well, if you are working on privacy, then you're going to be thrown down.
-And, you know, that's not happening.
+And, that's not happening.
 People get what you're doing.
-What's happening is when someone creates something and advertises specifically for goods, those are, you know, on the line of, well, what should we do with them?
+What's happening is when someone creates something and advertises specifically for goods, those are, on the line of, well, what should we do with them?
 And those are the things that get shut down.
-But you know, like, it's not that often that privacy companies get shut down.
+But it's not that often that privacy companies get shut down.
-And in fact, The problem is that no one dares to even start to work on privacy because everyone is saying that it's so dangerous.
+And in fact, the problem is that no one dares to even start to work on privacy because everyone is saying that it's so dangerous.
 It's not dangerous.
 Everyone gets privacy.
 Privacy is a human right and working on it is not dangerous, it's natural.